coldze/test/README.md

 * GET `http://<binded-host:binded-port>/ping` - health check endpoint

 ### Unit tests
-Package `middleware/sources` is covered with tests, as it contains a core business logic.
+Package `logic/sources` is covered with tests, as it contains a core business logic.

-Package `miggleware/handles` contains unit-tests only for a common part of handlers.
+Package `logic/handles` contains unit-tests only for a common part of handlers.

 ### Things to improve:
 * add more unit-tests and reduce code duplication in existing tests.
-It is possible to add tests in `middleware` package and to cover code with tests in `utils` and `logs` packages.
+It is possible to add few more tests in `logic` package and to cover code with tests in `utils` and `logs` packages.
 * add more logging.
 To keep code simple, I did less logging.
 * add more options to redis config.